awakzdev/aws-loadbalancer-app/README.md

 Each module should configure its own security groups, using arguments from other modules' output.

+## Requirements
+Your domain must be registered on Route53

 ## Result
 Once terraform is done running your Sub domain should return an Apache template with a TLS Certificate.
 ![chrome_D1yxqirAJY](https://user-images.githubusercontent.com/96201125/234573009-264794f0-539b-4b6b-853a-dc7cfbf997d5.png)